regan-sarwas/npmap.js/API.md

 The first, and only, argument is required.
 It must be a map config object with the following properties:

 - (Required) `div` (Object or String): Either an HTML element or the id of an HTML element to render the map into.
+- (Optional) `baseLayers` (Array): An array of baseLayer configuration objects OR baseLayer preset strings.
 - (Optional) `editControl` (Boolean): Defaults to `undefined`
 - (Optional) `fullscreenControl` (Boolean): Defaults to `undefined`.
 - (Optional) `geocoderControl` (Boolean or Object): Defaults to `undefined`.